Get the "FAQs" and the "facts".

 What's the account minimum at Wealth Mode Financial Planning?

 $0.
 That's right, nada.
-I have flexible pricing models that makes things possible and affordable for anyone to get financial planning advice.
+I have flexible pricing models that makes things possible and affordable for anyone to get sound financial planning advice (I have a passion for helping middle-income families, not wealthy retirees).
+Some people want to pay for a one-time consultation on an important decision, but most clients want an ongoing financial planner and wealth guide at a monthly cost that's affordable.
 See my Services page for details.
-Plus, I have a passion for helping middle-income families, not wealthy retirees.

 How are you different from other financial planners?